all-of-us/workbench/README.md

 Choose `Edit Configurations...` from the dropdown at the left side of the top the menu bar and choose `Templates` -> `Remote`.
 Click `Create configuration` in the top right.
 This will create a Remote Configuration which you can name how you like.
-Edit this configuration to choose port *8001*.
+Ensure that this configuration uses the port the API is listening on, *8001*.

 When this configuration is selected, clicking the debug icon (looks like a green bug) will cause the running API process to stop at breakpoints you have set for inspection.